- Chinese Internet technologies, politics, and policies

 - Media activism and diplomacy

-- Mixed and emerging methods (online and offline, qualitative and quantitative, big data)
+- Mixed and emerging methods (online and offline with interest in big data)

 Special Journal Issues